Chapter 15:

 “Look, you’ve got the situation with Rovan to deal with.
 I didn’t want to burden you more than I already have.
 You’ve already helped me so much.”

 “Screw Rovan!
 I told you I’d help you find a way back, didn’t I?”
-She kicked him in the shin, hard.
+She kicked him in the shin, just hard enough to make a point.

-The repeated punches didn’t hurt, but he certainly felt that kick.
+The repeated punches didn’t hurt, but the kick definitely did.
 He didn’t let it show, though.

 Geez… she’s a violent woman…